Wes McDonald: Hartlepool United

 He left Morecambe by mutual consent on 12 August 2022, and signed for League Two club Hartlepool United later that day.
 On 16 August, McDonald made his debut in a goalless draw with Tranmere Rovers.
 Two weeks later, he "showed excellent composure and quick feet to advance his way into the area and find the bottom corner" to tie the scores away to Leyton Orient, but the hosts went on to win 4–2.
-McDonald scored an 85th minute winner in a 2–1 win against Doncaster Rovers which was Hartlepool's first league win of the season.
+On 4 October 2022, McDonald scored an 85th-minute winner in a 2–1 win against Doncaster Rovers which was Hartlepool's first league win of the season.
+McDonald was released by Pools at the end of the 2022–23 season.

+Partick Thistle

+McDonald signed a one-year contract with Partick Thistle of the Scottish Championship on 10 August 2023.
+He made only four league appearances, all from the bench, and left the club by mutual consent on 1 January 2024.

+Eastleigh

+McDonald returned to National League football on 6 September 2024 when he joined Eastleigh on a short-term contract.
+On 18 November 2024, he left the club following the expiration on his contract.

+In July 2025, McDonald headed abroad for the first time to join KTFF Süper Lig side Mağusa Türk Gücü.